branciard/SandBlessCanisters/README.md

 # Sand Bless Unction

-## Sand Bless Unction : Bless your artwork using owned crypto-marks
+## Bless your artwork using owned crypto-marks

 ## Inspiration